 Having multiple game starters in your game isn’t a problem – the first game starter that’s used will initialize Makinom and load the project.
 Once Makinom is initialized, other game starters wont be started.

-Enable Start Game in the game starter’s inspector to start a new game when initializing ORK/Makinom – this will be the same as starting a new game (e.g. via ORK’s main menu) and use ORK’s start schematic (UI > Main Menu), but without loading ORK’s new game scene.
+Enable Start Game in the game starter’s inspector to start a new game when initializing ORK/Makinom – this will be the same as starting a new game (e.g. via ORK’s start menu) and use ORK’s start schematic (UI > Start Menu), but without loading ORK’s new game scene.

 You can also execute a schematic after Makinom is initialized, select it in the Start Schematic Asset setting of the game starter.